-Map G-3 depicts 2020 households making more than \$100,000 for the area.
+- Map G-3 depicts the 2017-2021 average households making more than \$100,000 for the area.
 Further analysis of the TIP projects in relation to households making more than \$100,000 per household do not propose a disproportionately high adverse impact compared to the general population.
-Typically, households in this class have more resources in their ability to access all modes of transportation.

-Minority populations make up a fairly small percentage of the population within Fond du Lac County.
-13.4 percent of the population of Fond du Lac County consider themselves to be a minority population.
-Map G-4 illustrates the 2020 distribution of white and minority population by U.S. Census block group for MPO area.
+Typically, households in this class have more resources in their ability to access all modes of transportation. - Map G-4 illustrates the 2017-2021 average distribution of white and minority population by U.S. Census tract for the MPO area.
 Further analysis of the TIP projects in relation to the minority population do not propose a disproportionately high adverse impact compared to the general population.

-Persons of Hispanic Ethnicity make up 5.4 percent of the total population of Fond du Lac County.
-Map G-5 illustrates the 2020 distribution of Hispanic or Latino population by U.S. Census tract for MPO area.
-Inclusion of transit fixed routes and 2023 TIP projects allow the MPO to determine the potential for disproportionately high adverse impacts to the Hispanic or Latino population.
+16.13% of the Fond du Lac MPO population identifies as non-white. - Map G-5 illustrates the 2017-2021 average distribution of Hispanic or Latino population by U.S. Census tract for MPO area.
+2024 TIP projects allow the MPO to determine the potential for disproportionately high adverse impacts to the Hispanic or Latino population.
 Further analysis of the TIP projects in relation to the Hispanic or Latino population do not propose a disproportionately high adverse impact compared to the general population.

-Map G-6 depicts 2020 households that speak English less than very well or with limited English proficiency.
-The language spoken at home by census tract is included with transit fixed routes and 2023 TIP projects.
+8.58% of the Fond du Lac MPO population identifies as Hispanic. - Map G-6 depicts the 2017-2021 average households that speak English less than very well or with limited English proficiency.
+The language spoken at home by census tract is included with 2024 TIP projects.
+Further analysis of the TIP projects in relation to these households do not propose a disproportionately high adverse impact compared to the general population. - Map G-7 depicts the 2017-2021 average distribution of households with no car in the Fond du Lac MPO area by census tract.
+This analysis is included with 2024 TIP projects.
 Further analysis of the TIP projects in relation to these households do not propose a disproportionately high adverse impact compared to the general population.

-Map G-7 depicts 2020 distribution of households with no car in the Fond du Lac MPO area by census tract.
-This analysis is included with transit fixed routes and 2023 TIP projects.
-Further analysis of the TIP projects in relation to these households do not propose a disproportionately high adverse impact compared to the general population.
-The majority of these households are served by fixed transit or other modes of transportation in the area.

-Map G-8 depicts 2020 distribution of households with at least one car in the Fond du Lac MPO area by census tract.
-This analysis is included with transit fixed routes and 2023 TIP projects.
+The majority of these households are served by fixed transit or other modes of transportation in the area. - Map G-8 depicts the 2017-2021 average distribution of households with at least one car in the Fond du Lac MPO area by census tract.
+This analysis is included with 2024 TIP projects.
 Further analysis of the TIP projects in relation to these households do not propose a disproportionately high adverse impact compared to the general population.